 This challenge invites participants to design and implement a detector for out-of-context image captions that might be accompanying news images.
 In this task, the participants are asked to detect whether an (image, caption1, caption2) pair is out-of-context (misleading) or not-out-of-context.
 Given the test dataset, their algorithm must output a class label corresponding to 1/Out-of-context or 0/Not-out-of-context.

-Authors of the dataset have created a large dataset of 200K images that they have matched with 450K textual captions from a variety of news websites, blogs, and social media posts.
+Authors of this paper have created a large dataset of 200K images that they have matched with 450K textual captions from a variety of news websites, blogs, and social media posts.
 The images are gathered from a wide-variety of articles, with special focus on topics where misinformation spread is prominent, as shown in the figure below.

 The dataset was gathered from two primary sources: news websites and fact-checking websites.
 It was collected in two steps: (1) Using publicly available news channel APIs, the authors scraped images along with the corresponding captions.
 (2) The authors then reverse-searched these images using Google’s Cloud Vision API to find different contexts across the web in which the image was shared.
 Thus, they have obtained several captions per image with varying context (2-4 captions per image).

 For this challenge, a part of the above dataset will be made public as the public test dataset, on which the participants can train and test their algorithms.
-Another part of the dataset, called the hidden test dataset, will not be made publicly available, and it will be used by the challenge organizers to evaluate the submissions.
+Another part of the dataset will be augmented with new samples and modified to create the hidden test dataset, which will not be made publicly available, and will be used by the challenge organizers to evaluate the submissions.

 The evaluation will be based on a custom metric derived by the organizers, comprising the E1 and E2 scores described below.